davidwyly/rxn/README.md

 # Reaction (RXN)

-####A PHP micro-framework that responds to API requests with JSON, ensuring that your backend is completely separated from your front-end
+####A PHP API micro-framework that responds to API requests with JSON, ensuring that your backend is completely separated from your front-end

 ##### Please note: RXN is currently under active development and is still considered alpha